tolstosup/Practice-2/README.md

 # Structure of repository:
 * SDIA_PR2 is executable file
 * func.h header file with declaring of functions and typedef data types
-* Other files are description of functions and procedures from func.
+* Other files are description of functions and procedures from func

 # CPP files descriprion
-* closest.cpp -
+* closest.cpp - finds closest pair of point on point set, uses Graham's algorithms
-* convexHull.cpp -
+* convexHull.cpp - finds minimal convex hull of point set
-* median.cpp -
+* median.cpp - finds mediane of array, uses mediane of medians' algorithm
-* miltiply.cpp -
+* miltiply.cpp - finds poduct of inputed values, uses Karatsuba's algorithm
-* power.cpp -
+* power.cpp - finds value of input in N degrees
-* segments.cpp -
+* segments.cpp - divides array on 2 parts with minimal difference in the sum of elements
-* substring.cpp -
+* substring.cpp - complexed form of previous algorithm, divides array on N parts with minimal difference in the sum of elements